COVID-19: Guidance and resources to manage work health and safety

 All organisations must assess the risks associated with exposure to COVID-19 and implement control measures to manage those risks.
 They must also assess any other new or changed risks arising from COVID-19 such as customer aggression, work-related travel, high work demands or working in isolation.

-Risk assessments should be reviewed periodically as the operating environment changes (for example, in response to changes in COVID-19 cases or changes to public health orders) or when new information on workplace risks becomes available.
+Risk assessments should be reviewed periodically as the operating environment changes or when new information on workplace risks becomes available.
 This should include the periodic review of control measures implemented to ensure their ongoing appropriateness and effectiveness based on the latest information.

 Other examples of when organisations must undertake a risk assessment with respect to COVID-19, include where an organisation: